Enjoying historic places from the sidewalks of downtown Huntsville, Alabama

 If you live in the deep south but can’t make it to Savannah, Charleston, New Orleans or St. Augustine to enjoy the spectacular historic places found in those cities as often as you would like, Huntsville may be the next best thing.

 Nicknamed the Rocket City, Huntsville is known for it’s role in the NASA space program, the Redstone Arsenal army base and the large number of high-tech research and manufacturing facilities.
 A majority of outsiders aren’t aware of this old city’s fascinating history and incredible collection of historic places.

-Seven (Yes.
-Seven!) districts and a few space-program related sites are also listed in the National Register.
+Seven districts and a few space-program related sites are also listed in the National Register.

 It would take over a week to properly visit all of the places that I would recommend, but few visitors would want to spend that kind of time.
 So here I attempt to provide a visual guide to some of the places that perhaps a first-time visitor would enjoy seeing on a long Sunday afternoon.

-Thus, this Part-1 article and its photo galleries provide a look at a narrowed-down list of sites including the c.
+This article provides a look at a narrowed-down list of sites including the c.
 1860 railroad depot, the public square and the Alabama Constitution Hall Park.

 Let’s start at the depot.

 The Memphis and Charleston Railroad Depot is now known as the Huntsville Depot Museum